 - Wearing loose fitting shoes or shoes with thick soles, or changing from one shoe type to another.

 - Using heavy, awkward handbags which can affect balance.

 Social and economic factors include:

-- Not enough income to maintain good health
+- Not having enough income to maintain good health.

-- Lack of access to health care services or health information due to isolation, language or literacy issues
+- Not having access to health care services or health information due to isolation, language or literacy issues.

 What can I do to lower my risk of falling at home?

 - Remove throw rugs or scatter mats, or if they must be used, use a non-skid backing and make sure they are not in high traffic areas, or at the top or bottom of stairs.

 - Avoid using wax on floors.
 If wax is used, use non-skid wax.